Trump-appointed judge defends ‘fundamental right’ to abortion. How did we get here?

 How did this happen?
 How did Goodwin slip through despite being the polar opposite of the type of judges that Trump promised?

 There’s plenty of blame to go around, so let’s start at the top.
 Well before his election, Trump famously promised to outsource the judicial selection process to the conservative Federalist Society and Heritage Foundation.
-Politically, it was a smart movie to reassure people who were still wary of Trump’s liberal past, but it's clear that neither group’s seal of approval is enough to embrace their recommendations without independent review — which isn’t happening, whether due to simple negligence, lack of devotion to originalism, or an assumption that more moderate-to-liberal judges will be easier to confirm.
+Politically, it was a smart move to reassure people who were still wary of Trump’s liberal past, but it's clear that neither group’s seal of approval is enough to embrace their recommendations without independent review — which isn’t happening, whether due to simple negligence, lack of devotion to originalism, or an assumption that more moderate-to-liberal judges will be easier to confirm.

 While the president has obviously nominated many solid jurists, it’s equally obvious that nobody in his White House is bothering to weed out the potential hazards.
 As a result, we get pro-aborts like Goodwin and Robert Colville, members of LGBT advocacy groups like Patrick Bumatay and Mary Rowland, or Michael Bogren, who went after a family farm in Michigan for “discrimination” (translation: Christianity).
 For all the high-profile hysterics over their nominations, even Neil Gorsuch and Brett Kavanaugh remain open questions on far too many areas of jurisprudence.